meljC/SKAI_LABS_project/Task1/README.md

 ### Description

 The goal of this task is to create a web application that displays a polygon, defined in a provided JSON file, on a map using the OpenLayers library.
-The application fetches polygon coordinates (JSON file) from a Flask server and displays the polygon on a map, ensuring the map centers on the polygon and adjusts its zoom to make the entire polygon visible.
+The application fetches polygon coordinates from a Flask server and displays the polygon on a map, ensuring the map centers on the polygon and adjusts its zoom to make the entire polygon visible.

 ### Technologies Used